Junyi233/Social-Media-Opinion-Analysis/README.md

 ### Project Deliverables:

-A Python script for data collection from social media platforms, with a focus on Twitter.
-A clean and structured dataset of 10,000 tweets mentioning "SPY X FAMILY."
+A Python script for data collection from social media platforms, with a focus on Twitter. \n A clean and structured dataset of 10,000 tweets mentioning "SPY X FAMILY."
 Word cloud visualizations illustrating the most frequently mentioned words.
 Sentiment analysis results, including the proportion of positive, negative, and neutral tweets.